-Use your company, organization, church or campus newsletter to publicize your Habitat trip.
-Offer to write a series of articles about Habitat for Humanity, and your particular trip, possibly one before, during and after.

-Ask for financial support for your trip in the articles you write, and publicize your fundraising web address to encourage people to donate online.
-Remember: You'll always get more when you ask.
+Use your company, organization, church or campus newsletter to publicize your Global Village trip.
+Offer to write a series of articles about Habitat for Humanity, Global Village and your particular trip, possibly one before, during and after.
+Ask for financial support for your trip in the articles you write, and publicize your Share.Habitat fundraising web page address to encourage people to donate online.
+Remember - you'll always get more when you ask.